Neuropharmacology & Neurotherapeutics

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The terms functional and dissociative both refer to seizures that are associated with increased connection between limbic or emotional brain areas and higher-level motor networks.
-Previously known by the contentious terms pseudoseizures and psychogenic nonepileptic seizures (PNES), these seizures are associated with biopsychosocial stressors and are not caused by epileptic abnormality.
+The term “functional/dissociative seizures” refers to seizures that are associated with an increased connection between limbic or emotional brain areas and higher-level motor networks.
+Most commonly, but not exclusively, these seizures are associated with biopsychosocial stressors and are not caused by epileptic abnormality.
+Clinicians can choose to use either functional seizures, dissociative seizures, or both.
+The previously used terms “pseudoseizures” and “psychogenic nonepileptic seizures” were felt to be confusing, misleading, offensive, and potentially harmful by patients with the condition.

 • Functional seizures may appear similar to epileptic seizures and often result in misdiagnosis as epilepsy. | |